Topical CBD: What it is & How it Works

 Speaking broadly, CBD topicals are any hemp-infused product that is designed to be applied to the skin.

 The body has within it a vast network of receptors called the endocannabinoid system or ECS for short.
-The cannabis compounds found in hemp interact with these receptors to help maintain homeostasis (balance) throughout the bodily systems.
+The cannabis compounds found in hemp interact with these receptors to help maintain homeostasis (balance) throughout the body.
 Endocannabinoid system receptors are found in the brain, immune cells, organs, connective tissues, glands - and the skin.

 Topical CBD works differently than ingested products.
 When you swallow capsules or hold a tincture under the tongue, the cannabis content in the product is absorbed into the bloodstream through the digestive process or via the mucous membranes.
 These compounds then act on a "system-level" throughout the body - generally over a 4-8 hour period.

 When applied topically, CBD penetrates through the skin to interact with the local ECS receptors.
 These products help maintain healthy skin function and can be used to target specific issues like soreness or skin conditions.
-Topicals can work for extended periods because the active ingredients are applied, absorbed and interact directly with the affected skin area (and beyond!).
+Topicals can work for extended periods because the active ingredients are applied, absorbed, and interact directly with the affected skin area (and beyond!).

 For more information on how CBD is absorbed and made active in the body, see our article which covers the various methods of ingesting CBD.